 The human body is filled with a variety of fungi, and candida is perhaps the most common.
 Candida is a type of yeast that lives in the human stomach, mouth, genitalia, and skin.
 Small amounts of candida are relatively harmless.
-However, depending on health status and environmental factors, candida yeasts may grow out of control, resulting in a fungal infection known as candidiasis.
+However, depending on health status and environmental factors, candida yeasts may grow out of control, resulting in candidiasis.

-The candida family features more than 20 different species that have the potential to cause infections in the human body.
-The most common of these infectious yeasts is Candida albicans.
+The candida family features more than 20 different species that have the potential to cause problems in the human body.
+The most common of these yeasts is Candida albicans.
 An emerging species of candida called Candida auris has recently begun to pose a serious global health risk.

-Learn more about candida infections and some natural remedies below.
+Learn more about candida issues and some natural remedies below.

 Types of Candidiasis and Their Symptoms

-Depending on the species of candida and the location of its overgrowth, candida infections can present different symptoms.
+Depending on the species of candida and the location of its overgrowth, candidiasis can present different symptoms.
 Let’s take a look at the most common forms of candidiasis.

-Thrush, alternately known as oropharyngeal candidiasis, refers to a candida infection of the mouth and throat.
+Thrush, alternately known as oropharyngeal candidiasis, refers to candidiasis affecting the mouth and throat.
 Symptoms for thrush can vary, but you can generally expect:

 - White patches on your tongue, cheeks, throat, and roof of the mouth